-The leak aligns with what the Miami Herald reported, citing two sources familiar with the investigation: that a federal grand jury indictment against Castro would be revealed this Wednesday, May 20, at the Freedom Tower in Miami, at an event organized by the Federal Prosecutor's Office for the Southern District of Florida, coinciding with Cuba's Independence Day.
+The leak aligns with what the Miami Herald reported, citing two sources familiar with the investigation: that a federal grand jury indictment against Castro would be revealed this Wednesday, May 20, at the Freedom Tower in Miami, during an event organized by the Federal Prosecutor's Office for the Southern District of Florida, coinciding with Cuba's Independence Day.

 Their bodies were never recovered.